 This recipe for Lemongrass Turmeric Tofu Curry is easy to make, high in protein, kid-friendly, and very flavorful.

-- It's a balanced meal.
-You get healthy fats and plant-based protein from the tofu, carbohydrates from the grain of your choice, and a large serving of vegetables.
+- It is a balanced meal.
+You get healthy fats and plant-based protein from the tofu, carbohydrates from grain, and a large serving of vegetables.

 - The whole family will enjoy this dish, kids included.

 - The recipe is easy to follow and comes together quickly.